AKKunz/REA_flask_data_and_logger_program_Zurich-Hardau/README.md

 - 'Logger-Program':
   - Documentation of the CR6 logger program
-  - All program versions used to collect REA flasks since July 2022 (at three different sites)
+  - All program versions used to collect REA flasks since July 2022 (at three different sites: 1) Hardau, Zurich, Switzerland; 2) Romainville, Paris, France; 3) Blutenburgstraße, Munich, Germany)
 - 'Data':
   -  Measurement results from quality control tests of the REA system in the laboratory
   -  Measurement results from quality control tests of the REA system during the first REA measurements on a tall-tower in Zurich, Switzerland